cecilia-sartori/gs-exam/docs/4_streetNxAnalysis.md

 **Point A, Point B**

-Choose according the greatest distance
+I could pick any row, no matter which.
+I opt for the one with the greatest distance

 ```python